1.

 As mentioned above, Emicizumab also has FDA approval for patients with Hemophilia A who do not have an inhibitor.

+The HAVEN 3 study tested emicizumab as prophylaxis in 152 patients aged 12 years or older with severe hemophilia A (Factor VIII activity <1%) who did not have an inhibitor.
+Most of these patients were only receiving episodic therapy for bleeding.
 Compared with controls receiving only episodic therapy with factor VIII, individuals assigned to emicizumab prophylaxis had a dramatically reduced annualized bleeding rate (38 events versus 1.5 and 1.3 events at the two dosing protocols [1.5 mg/kg once weekly or 3 mg/kg every other week, respectively)

 All controls had at least one bleeding event during the study (24 weeks), whereas more than half of participants in both emicizumab groups had no bleeding events during the study.